 A photo object is a photo of an object without any background that you can can insert into a webpage or word processing document.
 Online clipart services such as photo.com and istockphoto have photo objects you can purchase, but here’s how to make a photo object yourself from any photograph using Pages, the standard OSX word processor.

 If you have ever designed a colour document on your computer and then printed it out on your inkjet or laser printer you may have noticed that the colours come out slightly different.
 This is partly to do with the fact that printing with ink on a piece of paper is a different process to creating colour on a computer monitor, but it is possible to calibrate your monitor so that the colours match up as closely as they can.
 This article gives you some tips on basic monitor colour calibration.

-If you’ve ever been given a pdf file that you want to edit, or a pdf form that you need to complete and return electronically, you’ll realise it’s not obvious how to edit a pdf file.
-NOw for proper editing you need to get a powerful program like Adobe Illustrator or Adobe Acrobat Professional, but the good news is that the OSX built in pdf reader app – ‘preview’ – can edit pdf files to a limited extent.
-You can’t move around or change what’s already in the pdf document, but you can add text and graphics.
+If you’ve ever been given a pdf file that you want to edit, or a pdf form that you need to complete and return electronically, you’ll realise that it’s not obvious how to edit a pdf file.
+For full editing capabilities you would need to get a program like Adobe Illustrator or Adobe Acrobat Professional.
+The good news is that ‘preview’, the built in OS X pdf reader app, has limited pdf editing abilities.
+You can’t change what’s already in the pdf document, but you can add text and graphics.
 Here’s how.
 Continue reading »

 Sometimes you might come across a photo on a website and want to find the original version to see if it’s public domain or ask the original artist if you can use it.
 Tineye is a great service that let’s you do just that.
 You can upload any picture you’ve grabbed from a website to Tin Eye and it will find all the places that exact picture appears on the web.
 You can then sort by biggest image, and look for what might be the original place it came from.